-A Year 2 (2018/19) IRMP update has been carried and during Spring 2019 we will undertake 12 weeks consultation with public, staff and stakeholders around proposals in the draft IRMP 2019-21 supplement.
-Details are available on the MFRA website IRMP 2019/21 Supplement Consultation.
+During Spring 2019 we undertook 12 weeks consultation with public, staff and stakeholders around proposals in the draft IRMP 2019-21 supplement.
+Details of the consultation are available on the MFRA website IRMP 2019/21 Supplement Consultation.
+2019-21 Supplement to IRMP 2017/20 is also available on the website.